spacebeam/research/site/content/about.md

 Our primary user base is within the distributed high-performance computing community.
 However, our users come from a wide variety of industries.

-**Our Mission**: Driven by [nonsense.ws](https://nonsense.ws) we focus on multi-dimensional Computer Science research, [shaos.ws](https://shaos.ws) provide a linux workspace environment full of distributed asynchronous tools.
+**Our Mission**: Driven by [nonsense.ws](https://nonsense.ws) we focus on multi-dimensional Computer Science research, [shaos.ws](https://shaos.ws) provide a workspace environment full of distributed asynchronous tools.

 **Our Goal**: Provide a stable, flexible, distributed environment for kids of all ages.